 It is interesting why Boeing didn't look at Pro/e or Solidworks.
 I suppose their influence on the design of Catia 5 was important to develop a system that was more conducive to airplane design.
 Sadly, it has been a huge failure for Boeing.
 We will not go into the Catia 4 to Catia 5 fiasco here!

-Catia 5 was the next Pro/e clone, I am not sure when NX came on board, but Autodesk follow suit with Inventor to make the five major CAD programs based on the dated (1988) Pro/e MCAD Paradigm.
+UG was released on the PC with Version 11.1 in 1996, but was not released as NX until 2002.
+Catia 5 was the next Pro/e clone in 1998, Autodesk follow suit with Inventor in 1999 to make the five major CAD programs based on the dated (1988) Pro/e MCAD Paradigm.
 Not adding any innovation to the industry.
 The cost of inefficient design and data management can only the lost man hours and design errors can only be calculated in the billions.

 The 5 top 3D MCAD programs were now based on the Pro/e paradigm based on constrained sketching with separate part, assembly and drawing.